vuejs/docs/src/cookbook/packaging-components-npm.md

 ### What does my packaged component look like?

-Depending on how your component is being used, it needs to be exposed as either a [CommonJS/UMD](https://medium.freecodecamp.org/javascript-modules-a-beginner-s-guide-783f7d7a5fcc#c33a) javascript module, an [ES6 javascript](https://medium.freecodecamp.org/javascript-modules-a-beginner-s-guide-783f7d7a5fcc#4f5e) module so it's immediately available to the page.
+Depending on how your component is being used, it needs to be exposed as either a [CommonJS/UMD](https://medium.freecodecamp.org/javascript-modules-a-beginner-s-guide-783f7d7a5fcc#c33a) JavaScript module, an [ES6 JavaScript](https://medium.freecodecamp.org/javascript-modules-a-beginner-s-guide-783f7d7a5fcc#4f5e) module so it's immediately available to the page.
 This is accomplished by a `wrapper.js` file which handles the module export and auto-install.
 That wrapper, in its entirety, looks like this:

 ```js
 // Import vue component